system76/docs/content/bluetooth.md

 sudo apt install --reinstall bluez gnome-bluetooth indicator-bluetooth pulseaudio-module-bluetooth
 ```

-**NOTE:** After reinstalling the above packages, fully shut down the machine and then power it back on, rather than rebooting.
+After reinstalling the above packages, fully shut down the machine and then power it back on, rather than rebooting.
 This ensures the hardware completely resets.

 If `tlp` is installed, then there may be settings interfering with Bluetooth functionality.
 Edit this file and disable Wifi and Bluetooth power saving features: